To-Fujita/VoiceVox_Roudoku/README.md

 Please download following file and put the unzipped folder under the system path passed.
 - VoiceVox_Roudoku: Please download from above "Code".

-(c) Install some libraries to your Python
+(c) Install some libraries to your Python on VS-Code
-Please install following libraries to your Python system.
+Please install following libraries to your Python system on VS-Code.
 - requests: pip install requests
 - wave: pip install wave
 - Flask: pip install Flask